amlwwalker/recipes/mushroom-risotto-instant-pot.md

 * Put the dried mushrooms in the stock and leave to sit for a while.
 * Chop these mushrooms.
+* Put the instant pot into sauté mode, medium temperature, give yourself 15/20 minutes of sauté time
 * Saute the onion in butter/oil
 * Add garlic.
 * Add the fresh mushrooms, and season salt/pepper